 For a blog that is: “filled with a humorous cheeky edge, which grips you into understanding the issue, the view of the family and the potential solution”.

 Awarded for their dedication and consistently high standards, coupled with their innovative approach to meeting the needs of children whose plan is adoption.
 This organisation’s last two OFSTED inspections have been ‘outstanding’.

 This is what the person who nominated them said: “This person is a tireless ambassador for adoption.
 They talk from the most competent of positions – as an adoptive parent of three children.
 They are comfortable sharing their experiences to help others.
 They have always been eager to give back and have chaired an adopters support group, delivered presentations at preparation courses and been interviewed by national media to raise awareness of adoption”.

 Jeanne began her UK social work career in Camden in 1971 where she immediately made an impact and was recognised as an excellent social worker.
 She understood the value of children growing up in a secure adoptive famiiy when it was not possible to return them to their birth family.
 This person was instrumental in developing Coram’s pioneering Concurrent Planning project, which is now in its fifteenth year.
 She also inspired policy changes in early placement and has been awarded a DfE grant to establish new national quality work.
 She has successfully engaged with local authorities to combine the skills of LAs and VAAs to best serve the needs of children.
 And she led the development of Coram’s groundbreaking adoption partnership with the London Borough of Harrow, the first partnership of its kind.

 Adoption Celebration Card design competition for children

-The winning design was by Florence Forster.
+The winning design was by Lucy.
 She receives a £100 gift voucher.
-The winning design will also be made into a card and available for sale at www.adoptioncardshop.co.uk.
+The winning design also formed the cover for the Awards programme.